apasco-chwy/DEE-7143-Manual-Client-Import/README.md

 <br>

 **Further Development**
+TODO: how can we also manually import PET information??

 TODO: how to scale this tool to be used in the PH platform as a front end supported feature of PH
 eg click import and point to a file to import them